 Living in the modern era, we are fortunate enough to experience the rise of many advancements.
 New forms of technology, medicine, and science give many people hope for the future.
-However, the average American feels rather hopeless when it comes to finances.
+However, the average American might not feel so hopeful when it comes to finances.
 When a group of American adults were recently surveyed, the Federal Reserve reported that four out of ten said they would struggle to pay for an unexpected expense of $400 or more.
-This unfortunate revelation proves that we no longer live in an age where saving a percentage of income for emergencies is a completely viable option.
+This unfortunate revelation suggests that we no longer live in an age where saving a percentage of income for emergencies is a viable option.

 We all have different financial priorities, and whether it’s family, school, medicine, or anything else, it’s vital to have a financial strategy in place.
-Even in dire situations, it’s not a good idea to access money locked up in fallback methods like CDs or taxable accounts, as that may trigger taxes and penalties.
+Even in dire situations, it’s not usually recommended that you access money locked up in fallback methods like CDs or taxable accounts, as that may trigger taxes and penalties.
 Now more than ever, it’s important to create a realistic budget as part of your strategy so you can track household expenses.
-A budget that is tight on the purse strings yet flexible enough to allow for a treat yourself day every now and then can help you find ways to save for retirement and emergencies.
+A budget that is tight on the purse strings yet flexible enough to allow you to treat yourself day every now and then can help you find ways to save for retirement and emergencies.
 If you’d like to learn more, please give us a call.

 In the meantime, you may want to consider supplemental income.
 There are several ways you may be able to earn extra income, which you can dedicate to a savings goal or a special purchase without depleting your savings.

 Now that summer is in full swing, renting out your house while on vacation, or a spare bedroom for the season if you’re comfortable, is an increasingly popular option for padding your wallet.
 In some scenarios, homeowners aren’t required to report rental income on their federal income taxes if they rent out their primary residence for no more than 14 days a year.
 As this isn’t the case with every homeowner, consult with one of our tax professionals regarding your personal situation.